 Start seeds of the tall African type indoors six weeks before your last frost, as they take time to mature.
 Smaller French marigolds are commonly sold as bedding plants in the spring.

 04 of 06

 The wide variation of blossom color and form is but one of the features of petunias that make them a designer's favorite.
-Look for solid colors with striking veins, two-toned picotees, and flashy harlequin stripes.
+Look for solid colors with make veins, two-toned picotees, and flashy harlequin stripes.
 You can even grow fluffy doubles that resemble carnations.

 Although petunias have a reputation for thriving in cooler temperatures, new hybrids offer superior heat and humidity resistance.
 The 'Wave' and 'Supertunia' series will not disappoint if you're in Texas or Florida.Continue to 5 of 6 below.